ReciHarry/chatgpt_learning/README.md

 Data Structures: Move beyond arrays to explore more advanced data structures like lists, dictionaries, sets, and tuples.
 Understand their properties and use cases.

+List Operations and Iterables: Gaining further understanding with list operations and iterables - exercises containing code that must be converted.

 Object-Oriented Programming (OOP): Dive into the world of OOP, including classes, objects, inheritance, encapsulation, and polymorphism.
 This approach is crucial for building complex applications.

 File Handling: Learn how to read from and write to files, which is important for tasks like data persistence and configuration management.